Mathematical Sciences

 The course will serve as an introduction to mathematical modelling of biological processes.
 It will cover a selection of the following topics: Difference equations and applications.
 Linear differential equations and systems; phase plane analysis; nonlinear systems of differential equations and linearization; Poincaré-Bendixson Theorem.
 Applications of differential equations to biology, including a logistic population with harvesting; predator-prey model; competing species; epidemic models.
 Examples of partial differential equations; reaction-diffusion equation; pattern formation.

-Enrolment Limits: Restricted at all times to students in the Math Minor program.
+Enrolment Limits: Restricted at all times to students in the Mathematical Sciences Minor program.

 Distribution Requirement: Science